gremlin-orm/gremlin-orm/README.md

 <a name="findVertex"></a>
 ### findVertex({props}, [callback])

-`.findVertex` finds the all vertexes with properties matching props object connected by the relevant edge(s)
+`.findVertex` finds the all vertices with properties matching props object connected by the relevant edge(s)

 ##### Arguments
 * `props`: Object containing key value pairs of properties to find on vertices